devrosch/sciformats/examples/vanilla-js/README.md

-# Examples - Vanilla JS Web Eager
+# Examples - Vanilla JS

 An vanilla JavaScript example application that reads scientific files and prints the contents in the browser.
 Uses sf_js for reading scientific data formats.
 The application allows selecting files and if the format is recognized shows their content.